donnseee/rabobank-assignment/README.md

 ### Overview

 This project repo contains the automated test solution for automationpractice website(http://www.automationpractice.pl/index.php).
-The project is using playwright-bdd as base framework and typscript as scripting language for steps implementation.
+The project is using playwright-bdd as base framework and typescript for steps implementation.

 ### How to install dependencies